ticoders/Medicinal_tea/README.md

-Medicinal Tea Quiz
+ # 🌿 Medicinal Tea Quiz

-The Medicinal Tea Quiz is a web app that helps users discover medicinal teas based on their health goals and preferences.
-After answering a few quick questions, users receive personalized tea recommendations suited to their needs.
+Welcome to the **Medicinal Tea Quiz**, a simple and interactive web app designed to recommend medicinal teas based on your wellness goals and preferences.
+After answering a few quick questions, you'll receive personalized tea suggestions to match your needs.

-Live Demo
+## 🌐 Live Demo

-Try the quiz here: Medicinal Tea Quiz
+Check it out here: [Medicinal Tea Quiz](https://medicinalteaquiz.netlify.app/)

-Technologies Used
+## 🚀 Technologies Used

-HTML for structure
+- **HTML5** - For structuring the quiz interface
-CSS for styling
+- **CSS3** - For designing a clean, responsive layout
-JavaScript for interactivity
+- **JavaScript** - To handle quiz logic and recommendations

-How to Use
+## 💡 How It Works

-Answer the questions in the quiz.
+1. Complete the quiz by answering questions about your health and taste preferences.
-Get your personalized medicinal tea recommendation!
+2. Receive personalized medicinal tea recommendations tailored to your answers.

-Future Plans
+## 🔮 Future Enhancements

-Add more tea options and quiz questions.
+- Expanding the quiz with more tea options and health benefits.
-Improve UI design for a better user experience.
+- Improving the overall user interface for a better experience.